Home

 Return, KeyValuePair.
 Often we need to return 2 values from a method.
 We can do this with KeyValuePair.
 Here is an example of the syntax—it can be tricky at first to use.

 Tip This is clearer than a 2-element array.
-Consider out or ref parameters instead.
+For clearer code, consider out or ref parameters.

 Shows a keyvaluepair